The Name of the Village

 - it evolved from the old English word Gore

-o or it was named after another place: Guldager in Denmark or Goldanger in Austria
+o or was named after one of the other place: Guldager in Denmark or Goldanger in Austria

 back to.. top